chersiakingdom/AdvancingNLPwithFC/README.md

 9. Neg vs Pos result check (histogram, olotmatrix, markov_matrix, occupancy rate, etc.)

 ### In File
+0. This code has been added to the base model(Sentiment & Relation classification), but has not yet been uploaded to this repository.
-10. load mdl and set property
+1. load mdl and set property
-11. load eeg & transpose EEG
+2. load eeg & transpose EEG
-12. calculate fcg
+3. calculate fcg
-13. using mdl, encode fcg to brain_state
+4. using mdl, encode fcg to brain_state